[Kakuda City, Miyagi Prefecture] Head out to the yellow carpet "Kakuda Nanohana Festival"

 Kakuda is one of the prefecture's top producers of fresh produce that can be processed into foods, such as plums and soybeans.
 The direct sales store inside the roadside station sells fresh agricultural products, processed goods, sweets, and crafts from Kakuda

-At the food court, you can enjoy meals made with fresh local ingredients, such as plum oboro udon and soft serve ice cream made with raw milk from Kakuda.
+At the food court, you can enjoy meals made with local fresh produce, such as ume oboro udon and soft serve ice cream made with raw milk from Kakuda.

-The authentic pizza made in a wood-fired oven imported directly from Italy is particularly popular, and you can enjoy pizza made with seasonal ingredients from the southern part of the prefecture.
+The authentic pizzas, made in a wood-fired oven imported directly from Italy, are especially popular, and you can enjoy pizzas made with seasonal ingredients from southern Ibaraki Prefecture.

-In addition, various events are held at the adjacent Sports Village.
+Additionally, various events are held at the adjacent sports village.

 Kakuda Roadside Station is not only a great shopping spot, but also a base for a wide range of activities